mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl team remove].
+   This command will be replaced in a future release with the mmctl command `mmctl team remove <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-team-remove>`__.

 Description
     Remove users from a team.
 Before running this command, see the :ref:`note about {team-name} <team-value-note>`.